 Board members serve a minimum three-year term and are eligible to serve additional terms.

-Board service is strictly volunteer and requires active involvement in fundraising activities, committees, school PTOs, and event coordination and participation.
+Board service is strictly voluntary and requires active involvement in fundraising activities, committees, school PTOs, and event coordination and participation.

-If you are interested in learning more about the board, please send us a message at email@example.com.
+If you are interested in learning more about the board, please contact us.